-A different approach to Natural Language Processing
+A better approach to Natural Language Processing

 Clinical Natural Language Processing (NLP)

 Meaningful clinical information is trapped as unstructured text in various clinical documents and physician notes.

 Clinical Architecture’s solution to this problem is a different approach to Natural Language Processing called SIFT.
 SIFT (Semantic Interpretation of Free Text) unlocks hidden data by identifying and returning the coded, actionable information you need.
 Through advanced normalization, mapping, and clinical natural language processing capabilities, SIFT returns coded information by analyzing unstructured text to empower better data exchange, decision support, population health, and analytics.

 What does SIFT do?